metssigadus/ArduinoShieldMonster/README.md

 The success so far:

 - Arduino Uno struggles to provide power.
-Ther are glitches sometimes.
+There are glitches sometimes.
 An external PSU should be better ;).
 - mechanical rework for LCD was successful.
 LCDKeypadCheck says: BL Cirquit Good, see http://forum.arduino.cc//index.php?topic=96747 .The most critical operation was soldering off the LCD subassembly.
 I did it partially mechanically - sawing through the 10 pins and desoldering the rest six pins.
 Very naturally, the pin headers for the LCD were to be substituted.
 - UdpNtpClient works well.
 - EtherLCDserver works well